September 19, 2023

 Stay tuned for the next two installments of our series about plastic pollution, where we will discuss the issues surrounding single-use plastics in the 21st century and possible solutions to the plastic crisis.
-To make sure you don't miss out on any of these capsules, sign up for our newsletter!
+To make sure you don't miss out on any of these capsules, sign up for our newsletter or read our articles:

 Were you interested by this article?
 Get the word out by sharing it with your friends!